lilyinstarlight/python-fooster-web/README.md

 Usage
 -----
 Below is a basic example script that utilizes much of what is available.
-For a GET method, it accepts any authorization and sends back to the client the requested resource.
-For a PUT method, it saves the body and returns it to client on subsequent requests on the resource.
+For a GET method, it accepts any authorization and sends back to the client the saved data on the resource or a 404 if no data is saved.
+For a PUT method, it saves the body to the resource and returned on subsequent GET requests.

 ```
 import web